curl/everything-curl/sourcecode-contributing.md

-Everyone else can fork off their own curl repository to which they can commit and push changes and host them online and build their own curl versions from and so on, but in order to get changes into the *official* repo they need to be pushed by a trusted person.
+Everyone else can fork off their own curl repository to which they can commit and push changes and host them online and build their own curl versions from and so on, but in order to get changes into the *official* repository they need to be pushed by a trusted person.

 The core team is a small set of curl developers who have been around for a